244 – Extra Employment

 6. If a deputy works extra employment in unincorporated Harris County and observes, or is informed of, an incident requiring an offense report, he or she shall contact the HCSO Communications Division, obtain a case number, and generate the proper report.
 If an arrest is made or the incident is a major crime scene, the arresting deputy shall give the necessary information to the patrol deputy, who will then transport, generate proper reports, and file charges when necessary.
 A deputy working in another police agency’s jurisdiction shall be required to notify that agency’s dispatch and request a unit if transportation or a report is necessary.
 The deputy working extra employment may be required to make a report if requested by any transporting officer.

-7. If a deputy or civilian employee working extra employment is informed by a complainant, witness, or suspect of an incident committed, the employee will inform the proper agency of jurisdiction and request a unit to make the required report.
+7. If a deputy or professional staff member working extra employment is informed by a complainant, witness, or suspect of an incident committed, the employee will inform the proper agency of jurisdiction and request a unit to make the required report.
 The deputy working extra employment may be required to make a report if he or she collects evidence, receives information, or interviews a complainant, witness, or suspect who would not be immediately available to the reporting unit.

 B. Supervisory Authority